Author Journal / Biography / Classics / Middle East / Travel / Visual Culture

 In 2006, I met Julian Platt at a college reunion.
 On learning that I was an Egyptologist, Julian mentioned a collection of letters he had inherited from his cousin and godmother Violet.
 They had been written by Violet’s father, Ferdy, during a trip up the Nile in the early twentieth century.
 Would I be interested in reading them?
 They sounded intriguing.
 Yes, I replied.

 The loose bundle of letters arrived in a padded envelope, together with photographs of the small, painted box in which they had been stored for decades.
-There was no doubt that the maker of the box had been an accomplished artist: the scenes on the long sides were faithful reproductions of ancient Egyptian tomb paintings.
+Undoubtedly, the maker of the box had been an accomplished artist: the scenes on the long sides were faithful reproductions of ancient Egyptian tomb paintings.
 But what really caught my eye were the hieroglyphic inscriptions painted on the two short sides of the box: no mere jumble of random signs, they looked like well-crafted sentences.
 Indeed, one inscription read,

 Year 13 month 8 day 30 under the Majesty of George, fifth of that name.
 Says the physician Ferdinand, “Behold, I have painted this box with my own hand for my daughter whom I love, Violet.
 I did this in order that my memory may remain firm in the heart of my daughter and that my name may be in her mouth.”

 Behold, this box belongs to the maiden Violet.
-Her mother was the mistress of the house Mabel; her father the physician Ferdinand.
+Her mother was the mistress of the house, Mabel; her father was the physician, Ferdinand.
 He says, “I have spoken with words of magical power over this box.
 If anyone injures it or damages the writing upon it, my curse shall reach them wherever they may be.”

 Pages 106-110 – one of the letters